ipython/ipython/docs/source/whatsnew/github-stats-1.0.rst

 * Takeshi Kanmae
 * Thomas Kluyver

-We closed a total of 52 issues, 35 pull requests and 17 regular issues;
+We closed a total of 54 issues, 37 pull requests and 17 regular issues;
 this is the full list (generated with the script :file:`tools/github_stats.py`):

-Pull Requests (35):
+Pull Requests (37):

+* :ghpull:`5166`: remove mktemp usage
+* :ghpull:`5163`: Simplify implementation of TemporaryWorkingDirectory.
 * :ghpull:`5105`: add index to format to support py2.6 (1.2.1)
 * :ghpull:`4972`: Work around problem in doctest discovery in Python 3.4 with PyQt
 * :ghpull:`4934`: `ipython profile create` respects `--ipython-dir`